 Exogenous PS (300-800 mg/d) is absorbed efficiently in humans, crosses the blood-brain barrier, and safely slows, halts, or reverses biochemical alterations and structural deterioration in nerve cells.
-It supports human cognitive functions, including the formation of short-term memory, the consolidation of long-term memory, the ability to create new memories, the ability to retrieve memories, the ability to learn & recall information, the ability to focus attention & concentrate, the ability to reason & solve problems, language skills, and ability to communicate.
+It supports human cognitive functions, including the formation of short-term memory, the consolidation of long-term memory, the ability to create new memories, the ability to retrieve memories, the ability to learn and recall information, the ability to focus attention and concentrate, the ability to reason and solve problems, language skills, and ability to communicate.
 It also supports… rapid reactions and reflexes.”

 While I don’t necessarily agree with everything they say, the researchers’ laundry list of phosphatidylserine benefits seems to validate its role as a mult-tasking nootropic that can help cognition in many ways.